Looking for things to do in Wilmington, NC? Check out this 24 Hours In Wilmington, NC post for restaurants, activities, and more.

 Side note: The Arboretum isn’t the only free thing to do in town, so be sure to check out our full list of 10 free things to do in Wilmington, NC.

-If it’s a Saturday from April until November, I suggest you head over to the Riverfront Farmers’ Market.
-It’s open from 9am until 1pm.
+If it’s a Saturday from March until November, I suggest you head over to the Riverfront Farmers’ Market after your done with the gardens.
+The farmers market is open from 8 am until 1 pm.

 You can pick up local vegetables, eggs, plants, seafood, and (my personal favorite) Rita’s Wooden Spoon marinara sauce.
 That’s Pete’s business, so we are there each week manning the stand.
 Come say hi.